CosmoStat/shapepipe/docs/source/pipeline_tutorial.md

 ```
 for all options.

-This script created the subdirectory `$SP_RUN/output` to store all pipeline outputs
+This script creates the subdirectory `$SP_RUN/output` to store all pipeline outputs
 (log files, diagnostics, statistics, output images, catalogues, single-exposure headers with WCS information).

 Optionally, the subdir `output_star_cat` is created by the used to store the external star catalogues for masking.
 This is only necessary if the pipeline is run on a cluster without internet connection to access star catalogues.
 In that case, the star catalogues need to be retrieved outside the pipeline, for example on a login node, and copied to `output_star_cat`.